Client: eBay • Role: UX Designer • Duration: 7 months

 03 Figma

-Despite the different timezones my team and I were in, we were able to collaborate in real-time due to these tools.
+Despite the different time zones my team and I were in, we could collaborate in real time due to these tools.
 It was gratifying to draw and share our ideas as if we were in the same room.

-As with many projects, there’s a moment in time where things head in a different direction and, well, you end up having to change the design completely.
-While this was stressful under our tight deadlines, it was important for us to discuss and understand the rationale behind these sudden changes.
-To move forward with these new ideas, we validated our concepts through user testings.
-The data and feedback we've collected were invaluable and ensured we were making well-informed design decisions.
+As with many projects, there’s a moment in time when things head in a different direction and, well, you end up having to change the design completely.
+While this was stressful under our tight deadlines, we needed to discuss and understand the rationale behind these sudden changes.
+To move forward with these new ideas, we validated our concepts through user testing.
+Our collected data and feedback were invaluable and ensured we were making well-informed design decisions.

 Key Takeaways